10 Things You Should Never Do During a Divorce

 Learn what it feels like to prioritize yourself and your well-being above all else.
 Also, be available to your children anytime they need you.
 As you become more comfortable with your new lifestyle, you’ll be able to care for yourself and your kids in a new and profound way.

 During a divorce, it’s crucial you put aside strong and damaging emotions in favor of cooperating with your ex-spouse.
 Among the many tasks you must focus on during this time, it’s important you not hide assets, speak negatively in front of the children, or neglect your mental health.
 As you adjust to a new way of life, we’re here to provide the legal guidance you need.
-Schedule your free consultation by contacting Woodford Sathappan McGee today.
+Schedule your free consultation by contacting WSM today.